Neck-Pinching of $CP^1$-structures in the $PSL(2,C)$-character variety: Bound on the upper injectivity radius

-Let $E_t$ be the singular Euclidean structure on $X_t$ given by $ |q^{\frac{1}{2}}|$.
-Let $R(E_t) \geq 0$ denote that the {\it upper injectivity radius} of $E_t$, i.e. the supremum of the injectivity radii over all points in $E_t$ (as $E_t$ is compact it is indeed maximum).
+Let $E_t$ be the singular Euclidean structure on $X_t$ given by $ |q_t^{\frac{1}{2}}|$.
+Let $R(E_t) \geq 0$ denote that the {\it upper injectivity radius} of $E_t$.
 In this section we show \begin{theorem}\Label{UpperInjectivityRadiusBound} Suppose that $X_t$ is pinched along a multiloop $M$.
 Then the upper injectivity radius $R(E_t)$ of $E_t$ is bounded from above for all $t \geq 0$. \end{theorem}

 Immediately we have the following. \begin{corollary}\Label{NoLargeExpandingEnds} There is an upper bound for the area of the expanding cylinders in $E_t$ for all $t \geq 0$. \end{corollary}